 Baby Head-Shaking Causes That Are Not Normal

 If head-shake is associated with other physical and behavioral symptoms, then it could be due to developmental problems or certain medical conditions.
-You should contact a pediatrician if you notice any of the following with head-shaking in your baby.
+We will touch on a few:

 7. Autism spectrum disorder

 Babies with autism tend to shake their head involuntarily.
-Frequent headbanging is also characteristic of this disorder.
+Frequent headbanging is sometimes observed with this disorder.
 In such cases, check for these associated behavioral traits.

 - Does not respond to sounds